Jump To Section

 Wings

-The wings are another central area where there is a noticeable difference.
+The wings are another central area where there is a noticeable difference between a termite vs a flying ant.
 Both insects have two sets of wings, which are in the front and back of their bodies.
 However, on the winged ant, you will notice that their front wings are considerably larger than their back ones.

 On the termite, both sets of wings are of equal proportion.
 The flying ant has an antenna bent or elbowed, but the termite’s antennae are straight.